Minzzigle/bbc-learning-english/jongun/session 1.md

 Never use hyphens in compound adjectives that have an adverb which end in -l -y

 ## compound nouns
-Compound nous don't use hyphon.
+Compound nouns don't use hyphon.

 # Phrases